camdenkr/COVID_App/README.md

 "User who does not answer all questions and clicks on 'SUBMIT' button, will not be able to submit survey answers."

-"When the same user submits multiple survey responses during the same day, only the first response will be registered."
+"When the same user submits multiple survey responses during the same day, only the latest response is kept to allow users to edit should they submit incorrectly"

 "User can navigate to home page by clicking on 'Home Page Button'."

+"COVID Data API updates as the API updates"

+"Users are shown in different colors representative of whether they have submitted a response and are/aren't symptomatic, or if they have not submitted the form"

+"As more users are added to the database, the screen will fill dynamically and allow scrolling when refreshed"

+"Percent users that are symptomatic is shown and updated"

 "User can sign out by clicking on 'SIGN OUT' button."

+"Users that are signed out are redirected to the login page where they must log back in to access other parts of the app"

 All tests passed.